rian39/notes/terraforma.md

 ## model 6 resources

-has the idea of suction cups that deplete a territory, neutral zones or inter-biomes as potentially interesting; set of operations for combining the modes of action around resources;
+has the idea of suction cups that deplete a territory, neutral zones or inter-biomes as potentially interesting; set of operations for combining the modes of action around resources; key idea idea: there is no world, there are world-making bodies, weaving a fabric in various ways; they get explicit about the kinds of weaving stitching.

 ## model 7 recollections

+has an interesting idea of putting time, past and futures around a site.
+The site is at the centre, and various fossils arranged in relation to practices of repair.
+They do a time switch in which fossils are flipped towards futures.